 A eight-hour flight followed, and so Thursday became a marathon that included precious little sleep for the players and staff, who headed over to the Colosseum area immediately after finishing lunch.

 “Yesterday was really hard,” redshirt junior center Kadin Shedrick said after practice Friday.
 “I was struggling all day.”

-Even so, the Cavaliers pushed through their fatigue and absorbed as much as they could of the flood of information directed their way by tour guides Lumi Mircea and Scott Spinucci at the Colosseum and nearby sites, one of which hosted the wrestling competition at the 1960 Summer Olympics, which Rome hosted.
+Even so, the Cavaliers pushed through their fatigue and absorbed as much as they could of the flood of information directed their way by tour guides Lumi Mircea and Scott Spinucci at the Colosseum and nearby sites, including one where the wrestling competition at the 1960 Summer Olympics, which Rome hosted, was held.

 The traveling party split into two groups, one of which included strength and conditioning coach Mike Curtis, his wife, Rachel, and their two sons, Roman and Max.